thephpleague/csv/docs/9.0/reader/index.md

 $header = $csv->getHeader(); //triggers a Exception
 ~~~

+<p class="message-notice">By setting a header offset you implicitly normalize your CSV document to the field length of the specified header.
+Missing fields will be added with <code>null</code> content whereas extra fields will be truncated while iterating the CSV records.</p>

 ## Iterating over the document records

 Because the `Reader` class implements the `IteratorAggregate` interface you can iterate over each record using the `foreach` construct.
 While iterating the `Reader` will: